 Dogs are, by nature, curious.
-They love to investigate just about anything and may end up eating what you may deem to be unpalatable.
+They love to investigate just about anything and may end up eating what you may think is unsafe or disgusting.
 Dogs are also interested in weird things, and that includes your garbage, your furniture, their poop, and even dirt.

-In this post, we will tackle the topic as to why dogs eat dirt like they don’t have any other choice.
+In this post, we will tackle the topic and discover why dogs eat dirt like they don’t have any other choice.
 The behavior can be shocking.
-That is why, in this post, we have listed several reasons why your dog suddenly loves eating dirt even if he has tons of good, tasty food back at home.
+That is why, in this post, we have listed several reasons why your dog suddenly loves eating dirt even if he has tons of good, tasty food at home.

 If you notice your pooch eating dirt, it is possible that he is looking for good probiotic bacteria, minerals or even vitamins.
 It only means he is not getting any of these in his diet.
 An unbalanced diet and unhealthy snacks are probable culprits.